Find out more about safe seeds for Parrots.

 You can feed pumpkin seeds fresh straight from the vegetable itself, or in a dried form.
 Pumpkin seeds are a great source of magnesium, iron and potassium as well as being high in fibre and protein.
 Providing pumpkin seeds which still contain their shell can be great fun for Parrots as they have to use their beaks to get into the tasty treat inside.

-Remember, seeds should not make up the bulk of your Parrot’s diet, but they can be offered in many ways.
+Remember, safe seeds should not make up the bulk of your Parrot’s diet, but they can be offered in many ways.
 You could sprinkle them in a foraging toy to get you bird working for their meal which will promote mental stimulation and exercise.
 You can also reserve high value treats for training sessions and bonding exercises with you or another bird.

-As with all foods, variety is key, so it’s important not to just feed only one type of seed to your Prot.
+As with all foods, variety is key, so it’s important not to just feed only one type of seed to your Parrot.
 Switch it up each week and see which ones your birds enjoy!